Shailesh12-svg/nvhaver.github.io/_drafts/security/keepass.md

 ---
 Ever had the problem of having to remember too many passwords?
 Or did you every reuse a password?
 You know it is bad practice to do so, but what else can you do when every service you use needs a separate account with separate credentials?

 That's where a password manager comes in.
 Basically a password manager is a secure management system.
-They come in many different form butthe two most prevalent formats are online services, such as [LastPass](), and offline databases, like [KeePass]().
+They come in many different form butthe two most prevalent formats are online services, such as [LastPass](https://www.lastpass.com), and offline databases, like [KeePass](https://keepass.info).
 Both provide encrypted and secure storage of your passwords but differ in the trust model and ease of use.

 ## Types of Password Managers

 Online password managers seem to entail that you need to trust the company hosting the online service.
-However, as been [proven in the past](), as long as the provider properly implements the encryption used and does not implement any backdoors, your passwords are completely safe.
+However, as been [proven in the past](https://lifehacker.com/lastpass-hacked-time-to-change-your-master-password-1711463571), as long as the provider properly implements the encryption used and does not implement any backdoors, your passwords are completely safe.
 Neither the provider, nor the government can decrypt your data as you should be the only one with access to the passwords.
 That being said, if you lose your master password, nobody will be able to help you out.
 Most often, a browser plugin is available to easily use your password database.

 My preference, however, is the offline model.
 As there is no external server, there is no other party on which you depend.
 There is no other player who you need to be concerned about.
 There is only your encrypted storage and your (compound) master key.
 Again, this means that nobody will be there to save you when you would forget your password.
 An added complexity in this case is that you are also responsible for distributing your password database across all the devices where you need your passwords.
-In the case of KeePass, there are many projects that port KeePass to other operating systems, such as [KeePass2Android]().
+In the case of KeePass, there are many projects that port KeePass to other operating systems, such as [KeePass2Android](https://play.google.com/store/apps/details?id=keepass2android.keepass2android).

 ## KeePass

 So now that we covered what a password manager is, we'll dive deeper into working with KeePass, my go-to tool for all needs password-ish.

+### Basic Usage

+First things first, getting KeePass and setting up your database.
+So head over to the [KeePass download page](https://keepass.info/download.html) and grab yourself an installer.
+The installation process per platform is explained briefly there as well.

+Now open KeePass.
+TODO: What is the default when no database is present.

 ### Distributing your Database

-In order to get your database on all your devices, you can use a service like [Dropbox]() or [Google Drive]().
+In order to get your database on all your devices, you can use a service like [Dropbox](https://www.dropbox.com) or [Google Drive](https://www.google.com/drive).
 Why do I recommend these services?
 Why not simply copy your password database to all your devices manually?
 Well, there are some requirements to suffice when it comes to passwords.
 One is that your password storage should be highly available.
 Using the services of these large companies ensures that this is the case.
 Moreover, there is no danger of leaking your passwords because the entire database is encrypted.

 A second reason is synchronisation.
 KeePass does include a very handy merge feature, however, this feature is used to merge local password databases, meaning that you would still have to merge all databases on all your devices manually.
 To prevent this, it is easier to let the online storage handle this synchronisation.
 In case there would be changes on multiple devices, or instance when you create accounts on different devices, the merge functionality can be used to merge conflicting copies in the online storage.